-Interdisciplinary Minor in Sustainability
+Interdisciplinary Minor in Sustainability:

 Addressing sustainability in our society poses interdisciplinary challenges that require interdisciplinary solutions.
 McMaster created the Interdisciplinary Minor in Sustainability with the goal to develop student’s interdisciplinary knowledge and understanding of sustainability.
+In selecting our course list we have adopted AASHE’s definitions below:

 To achieve this goal (see above), the Minor provides a path for students to study diverse aspects of sustainability by taking courses from different faculties and integrating them into a cohesive whole.
 The specific objectives of the Minor are as follows: